pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 #### Why Pulumi vs. 3rd party internal developer portal providers?

-There are many third party providers of internal developer portals (think: Port, Cortex, Backstage).
+There are many third party providers of internal developer portals (think Port, Cortex, Backstage).
 Some are services and others are open source software.
 These providers are similar in that they offer simple developer portals that are a single part of a greater infrastructure management platform.